 Cultural resources Physical disturbance of places of worship, burial grounds, archaeological resources; or change in access to cultural resources, rituals or celebrations carried out in their premises.
-Education and skills Change in availability or quality of education or skills provision, supply and demand of certain skill sets, etc. Infrastructure and public services Improvement or pressure on existing urban/rural infrastructure or services including transportation, power, water, sanitation, security, waste handling facilities, etc. Community Health Johnnanney Health Environmental change Potential degradation in air quality (e.g. NO x , SO x , VOC, CO, PM), contamination of surface water and potable ground water, increased vibration and noise, increased night time light beyond acceptable limits, changes to the visual environment. contamination of surface water and potable ground water, increased vibration and noise, increased night time light beyond acceptable limits, changes to the
+Education and skills Change in availability or quality of education or skills provision, supply and demand of certain skill sets, etc. Infrastructure and public services Improvement or pressure on existing urban/rural infrastructure or services including transportation, power, water, sanitation, security, waste handling facilities, etc. Community Health Potential degradation in air quality (e.g. $NO_x$ , $SO_x$ , $VOC$ , $CO$ , PM), Environmental change contamination of surface water and potable ground water, increased vibration and noise, increased night time light beyond acceptable limits, changes to the visual environment.
+Environmental change Communicable or non- communicable diseases contamination of surface water and potable ground water, increased vibration and noise, increased night time light beyond acceptable limits, changes to the